How To Prepare For Your Newborn Photography Session

-Newborn photography is incredibly challenging however so I like to prepare my clients for a successful shoot.
+Newborn photography can be incredibly challenging so I like to prepare my clients for a successful shoot.

 I have put together this post to do just that.
 I have some tips on what to expect during the session, how to prepare for the session, and even wardrobe and styling tips.
 I hope this helps you feel as excited as I am!